hilda0618/Intro-to-JS/README.md

-# 🚀 JavaScript Mini-Missions: Code Your Own Tools!
+# 🚀 JavaScript Mini-Projects: Code Your Own Tools!

 *Created by Ms. Liu for Computer Science.*

-Welcome to the JavaScript Mini-Missions repository!
+Welcome to the JavaScript Mini-Project repository!
 This collection of beginner-friendly coding projects is designed for students with little to no prior programming experience.

 Instead of just reading about code, we are going to build actual tools, calculators, and games that you can use in your daily life.